How much does an electrician cost in Singapore? A transparent breakdown

 Power tripping diagnostic — $40 callout, $80–$200 to fix

 $40 is the diagnosis fee.
 The fix cost depends entirely on what we find — a faulty appliance is free (just unplug it), a damaged socket is $60, a failing MCB is $80, a wet circuit needing isolation is $150+.
+If your breaker keeps cutting out, our power-trip diagnosis service traces the exact fault, and our guide to the most common HDB power-tripping causes explains what usually triggers it.

 Ceiling fan installation — $80–$180

 Like-for-like swap is $80.
 If we need to install a new fan box, run wiring for a wall control, or wire a 4-speed regulator with a downrod, expect higher.
+See our ceiling fan installation service for the full scope.

 Water heater electrical (dedicated point) — $150–$300

 Dedicated 13A or 20A circuit from DB to water heater location.
 Higher end if a 20A circuit is required and wiring needs to run through false ceilings.
+This is the electrical groundwork behind a water heater replacement, so it's worth sorting the circuit at the same time as the unit.

 DB box upgrade — $400–$1,200